 You have a morning routine already, like going to the bathroom, brushing your teeth, taking a shower, etc. But those are more necessities than things geared specifically toward improving your health and making certain your day goes as smoothly as possible.

 How a morning routine helps to reduce stress

-I’m still at my “regular” job for the next few months, and my work schedule is to start early in the morning and work until late morning.
-I used to get up and start work right away (I work remotely), with the thought that the sooner I started, the sooner I would finish. ; ) But I’m leaving my job at the end of the year.
-There’s a lot to wrap up before then, so I have some added stress.
+I used to get up and start work right away (I worked remotely), with the thought that the sooner I started, the sooner I would finish. ; ) But before leaving my job at the end of 2018, there was a lot to wrap up, so I had some added stress.
 I decided I need to take some time for myself first thing, and then move on to the job.

 Step 1: Go to the bathroom

 Experts say urine retention can lead to bladder infections and kidney stones.
 So if this isn’t your habit, it’s an easy one to start.
 While I’m in the bathroom, I also usually splash some plain water on my face.

 Everyone is dehydrated when they wake up.
 Drinking a full glass of water (8-12 ounces) upon waking helps re-hydrate, and starts the wake-up process, too.